You have insurance, but do you understand it?

 How Do Deductibles Work?

-Now let’s take our analogy up a notch.
+Now let’s take our analogy up a notch and learn more about how deductibles work.

 Let’s say that Dave (after dropping his phone on the pavement one too many times) decides to cash in on that insurance policy and file a claim.